realmbgl/kudo-tutorial/unit3/README.md

 #### parameters

-The sample has an additional `TEST` parameter, to showcase `controlle parameter update`.
+The sample has an additional `TEST` parameter, to showcase `controlled parameter update`.
 The `trigger` key of the `TEST` parameter points to the `super` plan to be executed on update.

 ```yaml
 parameters: